Position

 Responsibilities:

-• Act as the primary point of contact for clients, addressing their inquiries and concerns promptly and effectively.
+• Serve as the primary contact for clients, addressing inquiries and concerns promptly and professionally.

-• Investigate and resolve client issues, ensuring a high level of satisfaction and loyalty.
+• Investigate and resolve client issues and complaints, ensuring a satisfactory resolution.

-• Collaborate with internal teams to ensure client needs are met and issues are resolved in a timely manner.
+• Collaborate with internal teams to ensure client needs are met and issues are resolved efficiently.

 Qualifications